modin-project/modin/docs/developer/architecture.rst

 - :doc:`pandas on Ray` (experimental)
     - Uses the Ray_ execution framework.
     - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
-    - For more information on the execution path, see the :doc:`pandas on Ray </flow/modin/experimental/core/execution/ray/implementations/pandas_on_ray/index>` page.
+    - For more information on the execution path, see the :doc:`experimental pandas on Ray </flow/modin/experimental/core/execution/ray/implementations/pandas_on_ray/index>` page.
 - :doc:`OmniSci on Native </developer/using_omnisci>` (experimental)
     - Uses OmniSciDB as an engine.
     - The storage format is `omnisci` and the in-memory partition type is a pyarrow Table.
 When defaulting to pandas, the pandas DataFrame is used.